trbck/streamengine/README.rst

 :Keywords: stream, async, processing, data, queue, redis streams

 **STREAMENGINE** aims to be a redis stream processing library on top of asyncio, aioredis and separating decorator logic for simplicity.
-This project is heavily inspired by https://github.com/robinhood/faust but in are very early stage - support and suggestions a very welcome!
+This project is heavily inspired by https://github.com/robinhood/faust but in a very early stage - support and suggestions are therefore very welcome!

 .. sourcecode:: python